DPBandA/job-management-tracking-system/doc/Maintenance.md

 - Remove the default values from all parameters.
 - Impl feature to send PO to supplier.
 - Impl editing cost components in the table in the PR dialog.
+- Use PrimeFaces TreeTable to create an accounting system like GnuCash.

 ### Purchasing Module
 - Pull cost codes from Accpac.